 Check out these 7 organic ways to stop the invasion of ants into your home.

-– When the ants eat the baking soda, it reacts with the ant’s digestive chemicals and produces carbon dioxide.
-Some internet theories say that the baking soda will make ants explode.
-While we don’t know that for sure, we do know that it dries out their bodies to kill them.
+When ants eat baking soda, it reacts with the ant’s digestive chemicals and produces carbon dioxide.
+Some internet theories claim that baking soda makes ants explode.
+Though we don’t know for sure, we know that it kills them by drying out their bodies.

 How to use:

->Take equal parts baking soda and powdered sugar.
+▪ Take equal parts of baking soda and powdered sugar.

->Pour it in a shallow container (like a lid from a jar).
+▪ Add it to a shallow container (like a jar lid).

->Place that container close to where you see (or have seen) those annoying little ants.
+Place that container near where you see (or have seen) those annoying little ants.

 #Flour & Baby Powder

-– Sprinkle a line of flour or baby powder along the backs of pantry shelves and wherever you see ants entering the house.
-Repelled by the flour, ants won’t cross over the line.
+Sprinkle flour or baby powder along the backs of pantry shelves and wherever ants are entering the house.
+The flour repels ants, so they won’t cross the line.

-– The strong smell of coffee grounds tends to confuse ants, often throwing them off of the scent that they were following.
-Place the grounds in the areas that the ants tend to congregate or directly in the colonies for best results.
+The strong smell of coffee grounds confuses ants, often causing them to lose track of the scent they were following.
+For most effective results, place the grounds in areas where ants tend to congregate or directly in their colonies.